Shopify/quilt/packages/graphql-testing/README.md

 ### Matchers

 This library provides a [Jest matcher](https://jestjs.io/docs/en/using-matchers).
-To use this matcher, you’ll need to include `@shopify/graphql-testing/matchers` in your Jest setup file.
+To use this matcher, you’ll need to include `@shopify/graphql-testing/matchers-all` in your Jest setup file.
 The following matcher will then be available:

+If you would like to import matchers without extending expect, then you can do so via `@shopify/react-testing/matchers`.

 #### `toHavePerformedGraphQLOperation(operation: GraphQLOperation, variables?: object)`